 In 2013, the Federal Reserve decided to step in and start a 40-year conversation in the making, asking the nation’s experts in payments, business, and banking their thoughts on what a faster payment system could look like.

-The Federal Reserve Bank of Boston reports on the evolution of mobile payments technology two years on from its original paper in 2011.
+The Federal Reserve Bank of Boston explores the use of tokenisation in mobile payments security.

-Nearly half of American smartphone owners used their handsets to access financial accounts last year, according to research from the Federal Reserve Board.
+Nearly 40% of banked Americans that have mobile phones now use their handsets to access their accounts, according to research from the Federal Reserve Board.